ksusvita92/Genomic-Clustering/README.md

 Kurnia Susvitasari, Paul F. Tupper, Irving Cancino-Munoz, Mariana G. Lopez, Inaki Comas, Caroline Colijn

 The repository is center around the application of package **lr2cluster** which is accessible in https://github.com/ksusvita92/lr2cluster.
-For the help and tutorial of
+For the help and tutorial of the package, please visit the link.